CJLove/x16-LodeRunner/README.md

 ![](levels.gif)

 * `runner.prg` - tests the runner's animations and basic movements on level 1.
 Use the `j` and `k` for left/right, `i` and `m` for up/down.
-The tiles directly under and directly below the runner are shown to the right, along with the runner's sprite's X and Y locations.
+Debug information about the current surrounding tiles and the runner's current position are displayed to the right.

 ![](runner.gif)